morpheusthewhite/Sorting-algorithms/README.md

 # mergeSort
-Two implementation of Merge Sort (respectively iterative and recursive)
+C implementation of merge sort and quick sort